Open Source Software

 Open-source projects allow the broader research community to read and test each others’ code.
 This way, bugs can be found more quickly, and other researchers can validate results.

 You can open source an idea, a work in progress, or after years of being closed source.
 At the most basic level, all you need to do is put your code online somewhere that is likely to last a long time.
-You can make your code citeable by assigning it a DOI (as discussed in the section on rr-open-data-steps).
+You can make your code citeable by assigning it a DOI [def] (as discussed in the section on Sharing and Archiving Data).
 This helps ensure that you get proper credit if people use or build upon your work.

 The project name and what it is: This will significantly help someone that comes across it to get an idea of the project.
 Include a few key points that describe the main features of the project and what features you are implementing.
 This helps to quickly compare other projects with yours and gives an idea of why the project exists in the first place.